ebi-uniprot/uniprot-manual/help/deleted_accessions.md

 # Deletion reasons

-The full list of reasons for deleted accessions can be found here:
+The full list of reasons for UniProtKB/TrEMBL entry deletion can be found here:

 | Deletion reason                                                                     |
 | ----------------------------------------------------------------------------------- |